akaalias/plotto-for-obsidian/README.md

 ![Obsidian Page](https://raw.githubusercontent.com/akaalias/plotto-for-obsidian/main/workbench.png)

 Plotto for Obsidian changes how you conjure plots for your stories by making…
 - Conflicts easy to explore
-	- B Clauses easy to explore
+- Clauses easy to explore
-	- A and C clauses easy to explore
 - Characters easy to explore
 - Note-taking and scribbling easy
 - A Random-note button to jump-start

 ## How to get started
 1. Download and install Obsidian (free) from https://obsidian.md